iZucken/rig-stats/README.md

 ### Input\Output

-Refer to `--help` to find out how to pass input\output file names.
+Refer to `--help` to find out how to pass input\output file names and choose write methods.
-Writers save files with appropriate suffixes, so you only have to specify base names.
+File writers save files with appropriate suffixes, so you only have to specify base names.
-Results by default are also written to console if and as appropriate.
+Results are also written to console when appropriate.
-Currently the command will try to output results in all possible formats which include stdio/console, csv, xlsx and json for which the output has corresponding implementation.
+The command will try to output results in all selected formats which have corresponding implementation.

 ### Validation